Alamofire/Alamofire/README.md

 ```

 - `URL`: A query string to be set as or appended to any existing URL query for `GET`, `HEAD`, and `DELETE` requests, or set as the body for requests with any other HTTP method.
 The `Content-Type` HTTP header field of an encoded request with HTTP body is set to `application/x-www-form-urlencoded`. _Since there is no published specification for how to encode collection types, Alamofire follows the convention of appending `[]` to the key for array values (`foo[]=1&foo[]=2`), and appending the key surrounded by square brackets for nested dictionary values (`foo[bar]=baz`)._
+- `URLEncodedInURL`: Creates query string to be set as or appended to any existing URL query.
+Uses the same implementation as the `.URL` case, but always applies the encoded result to the URL.
 - `JSON`: Uses `NSJSONSerialization` to create a JSON representation of the parameters object, which is set as the body of the request.
 The `Content-Type` HTTP header field of an encoded request is set to `application/json`.
 - `PropertyList`: Uses `NSPropertyListSerialization` to create a plist representation of the parameters object, according to the associated format and write options values, which is set as the body of the request.
 The `Content-Type` HTTP header field of an encoded request is set to `application/x-plist`.
 - `Custom`: Uses the associated closure value to construct a new request given an existing request and parameters.